JAPANESE Maple Trees BY LUCAS MARICONDA

 The surge in temperatures lately has meant that the Japanese Maple Trees have just sprung into life.
 It’s difficult to express the feeling one gets when admiring the fine delicate, vibrant and fresh foliage of these plants.
 One amazing example is the Acer Palmatum Shindeshojo known as the Spring Ruby Tree the new leaves which emerge on this tree in Spring are brilliant red, and then the leaves turn colour in Summer to a mixture of light pinks.

 Of the many varieties available one favourite has got to be the low growing Acer Palmatum Dissectum Ornatum or Acer Palmatum Dissectum with dissected leaves as intricate as they are beautiful and with such a vibrant colour.

-Another favourite maple at this time of year is Acer Palmatum Trompenburg which has a deep almost blood red foliage with a fine palmate leaf structure.
+Another excellent Japanese maple variety is Acer Palmatum Trompenburg which has a deep almost blood red foliage with a fine palmate leaf structure.

 I would urge you to really consider planting one or more of these beautiful trees in your garden.
 You will find yourself staring at it through the whole year.
 In spring you will admire the fresh new foliage, in the summer you will admire it’s grace, in the Autumn you will marvel at the spectacular colours of the changing foliage and the winter brings with it the opportunity to admire the wonderful structure of these trees.

 One of our favourite Japanese Gardens in London showcasing Acer trees is the Kyoto Garden in Holland Park – worth a visit if you’re in the area.

 I’ll leave you with this video footage where Tom talks about the beautiful Japanese Maple Tree highlighting origins & plant characteristics while showcasing several varieties of Acers from our plant centre.